The fallback function in ModuleManager allows fallback handlers to be called with staticcall, which violates EIP-7579.

 MUST use

-to invoke the fallback handler
+callto invoke the fallback handler

-is performed instead.
+This is a violation of EIP-7579.
+External integrations that rely on fallback handlers could call Nexus accounts assuming that a call would be executed, but a staticcall is performed instead.
 This could cause the call to the fallback handler to incorrectly revert if the function called performs state changes.

-Allowing fallback handlers to be called with staticcall
+Allowing fallback handlers to be called with staticcall violates EIP-7579, breaking composability with external integrations.

-Consider only allowing fallback handlers to be called with a regular call
+Consider only allowing fallback handlers to be called with a regular call.

 Invalid, although ERC7579 is violated, staticcall is a desired supported fallback call type as seen in the [documentation](https://github.com/bcnmy/nexus/wiki/Execution-Framework#key-concepts), and there will be no exploit possible